espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Actions/Cram.md

 * * *

 Realizing that you're falling behind in your studies, you cram more than you probably should.
 You Study twice, each in a branch that satisfies the activity requirements.
 However, the extra studying comes at a price.
-Until the next time you take the Study downtime activity, you're particularly tired from all the extra hours cramming; at the start of each day of adventuring, you must succeed at a DC 8 flat check or be [[Fatigued]] for that day.
+Until the next time you take the Study downtime activity, you're particularly tired from all the extra hours cramming; at the start of each day of adventuring, you must succeed at a DC 8 flat check or be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fatigued]] for that day.